 Students will gain practical experience working for an employer up to a maximum of 20 hours per week on assigned tasks relevant to their MBA program studies.
 Training and guidance will be provided by the employer supervisor during the practicum.
 Students will apply the training and direction of the supervisor to a set of assigned tasks over the period of 12 weeks.
 Students will set a learning plan at the start of their practicum with the employer supervisor, and performance will be assessed by the employer mid-term and at the end of the term.
 In the course, students will prepare a weekly journal and final report documenting their experience, key activities and learning outcomes.
 This course is one of the MBA completion options and offers students an opportunity to apply the knowledge and skills gained during the MBA program to an employer environment in Canada.
 (This is one of the MBA completion options and must be taken in the last semester).
 Students need to apply for this course on the MyUCW Student Portal.
-Prerequisite: Completion of Tier 1, 2 and 3 core courses.
-This is one of the MBA completion options and must be taken in the last tier of the program study.
+Prerequisites: Completion of 30 core credits.